 Of course, it is paramount that fish is sustainably sourced - for the management of our marine ecosystems, in order to respect fish stock levels and ensure overfishing does not occur.
 Overfishing to meet the demands of the consumer have meant certain stocks of fish have gone into decline, the demand has been so high that the fish stocks have not be given time to replenish.
 It is said that 1/3rd of fish stocks are overfished, which really is quite shocking.
 Sustainable fishing allows fisheries to work closely with scientists to look at the patterns of growth and decline of fish stocks, these occur through births, deaths and migration.
 By analysing this data, the ‘maximum sustainable yield’ (this is how much a fish species can be fished before overfishing occurs) is calculated and this allows responsible fishing to occur, working with nature, instead of against it.

 There is a wide spectrum of ways that fish can be caught or farmed, and certification schemes help you identify which standards the fish you are buying has been subject too.
-At Coombe Farm Organic we only stock sustainable fish – all either organically certified or approved by the Marine Stewardship Council (MSC).
+At Coombe Farm Organic we only stock sustainable fish.

 All of our Salmon is certified organic so that we can guarantee consistently excellent flavour and texture.
 The salmon is reared in the chilly, fast-flowing waters of the Irish Sea, off the coast of Antrim.
 It’s reared in Spring which mimics an Atlantic salmon’s natural reproductive cycle.
 The salmon are fed an approved organic feed which is GMO-free, with only natural pigments used in the organic salmon feed, resulting in a slightly paler flesh, in comparison to conventionally farmed salmon whose feed has been manipulated to enhance their pink flesh colour.
 Space is essential in any organic farming system and these salmon are no exception, with lower stocking densities meaning lots of freedom to move and grow, the space is double that of conventional fish farming systems.
 This space paired with clean saltwater with a strong flow ensures the salmon grow lean and strong, resulting in a better-tasting fish.